ReneNulschDE/mbapi2020/README.md

 - temperature_configure:
   Configure the target preconditioning/auxheat temperatures for zones in a car defined by a VIN.

+- windows_close:
+  Close the windows of a car defined by a vin.

+- windows_move
+  Move the windows to a given position.
+PIN required.

 - windows_open:
   Open the windows of a car defined by a vin.
 PIN required.

-- windows_close:
-  Close the windows of a car defined by a vin.

 ### Switches

 - AuxHeat - Start/Stop the auxiliary heating of the car
+- Preclimate - Start/Stop the preclimate function of the car

 ### Logging